+[this page intentionally left blank]

 Executive Summary

 In September 2017, the American National Standards Institute (ANSI) launched the Unmanned Aircraft Systems Standardization Collaborative (UASSC).
 The UASSC was established to coordinate and accelerate the development of the standards and conformity assessment programs needed to facilitate the safe integration of unmanned aircraft systems (UAS) into the national airspace system (NAS) of the United States, with international coordination and adaptability.
 The UASSC was not chartered to write standards.